Start using GPT functions in Excel

 Consider using bulk AI tools instead of GPT functions if:

 You want AI responses saved as plain text in cells.
 Bulk AI tools fill cells with static text values, or constants, so you don't need to replace any formulas.
-You also avoid auto-refresh, reducing the risk of unintended data changes.
+You also avoid formula auto-refresh, reducing the risk of unintended data changes.

 You want better tracking information about the progress of AI requests.
 Bulk AI tools provide a live progress tracker that shows you how many rows have been successfully processed, how many have resulted in an error, and how much time has elapsed.